gojek/ziggurat/README.md

 #### Running a cluster set up locally

-- `make setup-cluster` This starts
+- `make setup-cluster` This clears up the volume and starts
     - 3 Kafka brokers on localhost:9091, localhost:9092 and localhost:9093
     - Zookeeper on localhost:2181
     - RabbitMQ on localhost:5672

-- In case the cluster doesn't start up, one of the reasons could be invalid data in the volume location.
-Please delete the folder /tmp/ziggurat_kafka_cluster_data in such cases.
-    - rm -rf /tmp/ziggurat_kafka_cluster_data

 #### Running tests via a cluster
 - `make test-cluster`